Skip to main content

 Overview

-A Resource Server Adapter (RSA or RS Adapter) performs some of the duties on behalf of an application(s) wishing to appear as a Resource Server (RS) in an FPX network.
-Existing applications may wish to isolate FPX integration efforts to a separate application/service.
-This is applicable to third-party applications closed to modification, applications which use protocols or custom flows not supported out of the box by FPX, or data/identity stores which do not support some aspects required of a Resource Server, such as authentication or policy-based access management.
+In an FPX network, a Resource Server Adapter (RSA or RS Adapter) can perform some of the duties on behalf of an application(s) that wants to appear as a Resource Server (RS).
+This is particularly relevant for third-party applications that may be closed to modification or use custom flows not supported by FPX out of the box, or have data/identity stores that do not support some aspects required of a Resource Server, such as authentication or policy-based access management.

 For example, onboarding any of the following into an FPX network directly would present challenges: